Pagerous/scimpler/docs/users_guide.md

 `scimpler`, among many features, enables SCIM schema definition and _stateless_ validation.
 This means that any requirement specified by the protocol that requires _state_ is not checked by the library.

-Check below topics to learn more about `scimpler`!
+Check below topics to learn more about `scimpler`.

 [Schema definition](users_guide.md#schema-definition)<br>
 [Data validation](users_guide.md#data-validation)